Is it permitted to hate goyim?

-Decent Jews are kindhearted and polite to everybody. אמרו עליו על רבן יוחנן בן זכאי שלא הקדימו אדם שלום מעולם – It was said about Rabban Yochanan ben Zakai that nobody every greeted him first.
-It means he was always first on the draw.
-Nobody ever said shalom before him.
-He was the first one to greet a man. ואפילו נכרי בשוק – even a gentile in the street; when he encountered a gentile, he was always the first one to say shalom.
-He made sure of that.
-That’s politeness!
+Decent Jews are kind hearted and polite to everybody! אמרו עליו על רבן יוחנן בן זכאי שלא הקדימו אדם שלום מעולם – It was said about Rabbi Yochanan ben Zakai that nobody ever said shalom to him in the street before he said shalom to them.
+He was the first one to greet a man. ואפילו נכרי בשוק – even gentiles in the street; when he encountered a gentile, he was the first one to greet him.
+That’s politeness.
+That’s how a Jew behaves.

-The Chofetz Chaim too.
-In Radin, there were very narrow sidewalks.
-When somebody was walking on the sidewalk, the Chofetz Chaim walked off the sidewalk to let the person walk.
-He walked off; he always yielded the sidewalk.
+The Chofetz Chaim was like that.
+In Radin, there were very small sidewalks – there wasn’t enough room for two people to walk side by side and so whenever somebody was walking on the sidewalk, he walked off the sidewalk to let the person walk.
+He yielded the sidewalk.

-Once he was walking and a Russian general was passing and he yielded the sidewalk.
+Once he was walking and a Russian general was passing by and the Chofetz Chaim yielded the sidewalk.
 So the Russian general said, “Old man, why are you yielding to me?
-You’re an elderly man and you’re yielding the sidewalk to me?”
+You’re yielding the sidewalk to me, a young person?”

 So the Chofetz Chaim said, “I do it to everybody.”

-“You’re going to live long,” the General said.
+So the general said, “You’re going to live long,” he said.
 “You’ll live long because of that.”
-That’s a blessing from a Russian general!
+That’s a blessing from a Russian general.

-The truth is, Jews are always kindhearted to everybody, always polite; only that the mitzvah of loving a Jew is a specific mitzvah.
+The truth is that Jews are always kind hearted to everybody; only that the mitzvah of loving a Jew is a specific mitzvah that’s only for fellow Jews.
 You don’t have that mitzvah for anybody else.

-However, for your own benefit, it’s muttar; it’s not an issur of lo sechanem to do favors.
+But to be kind and polite, that’s not even a question.
+It’s not an issur of lo sechanem.
 Lo sechanem means to do favors for nothing; that you don’t do.
-But favors for your own character you can do.
+However, for your own benefit, favors for your own character you can do.
 And anything you do for gentiles that improves your character, it’s a good thing to do because you’re doing it for yourself.
-You’re changing yourself for the better.

 TAPE # 630